lodsa-ntos/deisi_jungle_race/README.md

   ##### Classes son (Species)

       > Elephant - contains the specific information about elephant species, methods/functions that process the relevant behaviors of the elephant species for the context of the game.
-      > Leao - contains the specific information about lion species, the methods/functions that process the relevant behaviors of the lion species for the context of the game.
+      > Lion - contains the specific information about lion species, the methods/functions that process the relevant behaviors of the lion species for the context of the game.
       > Bird - contains the specific information about bird species, the methods/functions that process the relevant behaviors of the bird species for the game context.
       > Turtle - contains the specific information about turtle species, the methods/functions that process the relevant behaviors of the turtle species for the context of the game.
       > Tarzan - contains the specific information about Tarzan species, the methods/functions that process the relevant behaviours of the Tarzan specie for the game context.